 A jar of Apple Jelly can be quickly mixed with 1/2 teaspoon cayenne pepper and a few red pepper flakes (optional) to make a hot pepper jelly that can be served with cream cheese and crackers for an appetizer or snack.
 You can adjust the heat by adding more or less cayenne.

 You can make your own homemade Fritos by frying strips of corn tortillas in hot vegetable oil, then draining them on paper towels.
-You can salt or season them as you want them.
+You can salt or season them while they are hot, as you want them, either sweet or savory.

-Chinese Noodles can be homemade by cutting wonton wrappers or eggroll wrappers into strips and frying them the same way.
+Chinese Noodles can be homemade by cutting tortillas, wonton wrappers, or eggroll wrappers into strips and frying them the same way.
 Use a slotted spoon to move them around the skillet.
 They fry very fast, so watch them carefully.
 They store well in large zippered plastic bags.
 They make great snacks.
-You can even add cinnamon sugar to them for another homemade treat.
+You can add cinnamon sugar to them for another homemade treat.

 Wonton wrappers can be used in muffin tins to create individual servings of recipes like lasagna.
 Use the wonton wrappers instead of lasagna noodles.
 You can become quite good at creating new recipes using these wrappers.